MartinBernstorff/gokid/README.md

 # GoKid

-GoKid is a CLI tool for managing changes, designed to remove the boilerplate work from creating branches and pull requests.
+GoKid is an opinionated CLI for managing code changes as one unit.
+It remove the boilerplate work from creating branches and pull requests.

 ## Quick-start
 1. Install the [GitHub CLI](https://cli.github.com/)